natefillups/pdfClassification/README.md

 There are many documents being scanned at my company and there is no automized way to do quality-control besides manual review.
 To automate this process I have created a machine learning model to take metadata from the manually reviewed documents and then automatically process the unprocessed documents by running it through the machine learning model.

+Local Setup:

+1. Create a virtualenv for Python 3.12.1.
+2. Run the command `pip install -r requirements.txt`
+3. Add the desired PDF files and run

 How to run:

 To train the data based on the `PdfFiles/Training` files and the `PdfFiles/training_data.csv`: